therealsphinx/support.balsamiq.com/content/resources/bmpr-format.md

     },
-    "measuredH": "600",  // the pixel height of the mockup "measuredW": "800",  // the pixel width of the mockup "mockupH": "600",    // TODO: is this different than measuredH?
+    "measuredH": "600",  // the pixel height of the mockup "measuredW": "800",  // the pixel width of the mockup "version": "1.0"     // the version for this particular resource }
-    "mockupW": "800",    // TODO: is this different than measuredW?
-    "version": "1.0"     // TODO: how is this determined?
-  }
 }
 {{< /highlight >}}